anjana2468/Flask_Terraform_application/README.md

 `contact.html` – This page contains a contact form for users to reach out or submit inquiries.
 It includes:

--Input fields: name, email, message
+  - Input fields: name, email, message

--A submit button that redirects to `thank_you.html`
+  - A submit button that redirects to `thank_you.html`

 `about.html` – This page gives background about the project